 States also provide grants in some cases, unlike the federal government.
 Low-interest loans are a huge help to getting a business started, but nothing helps as much as grants.
 Grants are awarded based on varying criteria, but they do not have to be paid back, taking a weight off the business’s shoulders while it gets its start in the world.
-Here is a list of each state’s website for information about small business grants in that particular state.

 In addition to straightforward grants and loans, federal and state governments also provides business education programs and assistance in creating a business plan.
 This includes resources specifically for women-owned business.
 Small businesses are also granted a tax credit for providing health care to their workers.
 In cases where small business are hit by natural disasters, the SBA provides disaster loans for the recovery.